 For a spine chilling and thrilling experience, there is no better amusement park that Gabaland.
 This “Azerbaijani Disneyland” is located in one of the most picturesque regions of Azerbaijan and is equipped with 6D attractions, roller coasts and a 1000 sqm Laser Maxx playground.
 Surrounded by world-class restaurants and the marvellous landscapes of Gabala it is a fun-filled adventure for all.

 While Gabala is known as a skier’s paradise in the winter, in the spring, the bird-eye view of the mountains you get from the Tufandag cable cars are unparalleled.
 Working year round, the cable car can take you for a round trip or you can stop off close to the peak of the Caucasus mountains is visit the quaint lodges sprinkled between the forests.
+Therefore, it is one of the most beautiful azerbaijan amusement parks.

 9. The idyllic Goygol District